pansila/Auto-Test-System/robotserver/wifi-basic-test/wifi-basic-test.md

 | | Run Keyword | ${agent}.stop test | ${testcase} |

 ### Ping Test
+Notes:

-There is no need to open WiFi here as it has been opened at boot-up time, we do it here to warm up the serial port ISR code to work around the character missing issue.
+1. There is no need to open WiFi here as it has been opened at boot-up time, we do it here to warm up the serial port ISR code to work around the character missing issue.
+2. There might be a ping timeout error for the first request due to too long ARP handshake process, thus we require pass times one less than requests times at least to pass the test.

 | Test Cases | Action | Argument | Argument | Argument | Argument | Argument |
 |---|